lakenen/view-school-solutions/README.md

 ## Running Solutions

+Clone this repo locally (or [download](https://github.com/lakenen/view-school-solutions/archive/master.zip) and extract it somewhere), then navigate to the directory in a terminal.

-First, set your Box View API token as an environment variable called `BOX_VIEW_API_TOKEN`.
+Set your Box View API token as an environment variable called `BOX_VIEW_API_TOKEN`.

 Then run:
 ```
 npm install
 npm start